 Typical Binding Assay Result from the Neu5Gc/Neu5Ac Array

 The Neu5Gc/Neu5Ac N-glycan Array was assayed with biotinylated SNA lectin, followed by a streptavidin-Cy3 conjugate.
-Array was scanned with a microarray scanner at 532nm wavelength.
+The array was scanned with a microarray scanner at 532nm wavelength.
 There is no non-specific binding for the negative control spots.
-A positive control and the marker show binding as expected, as well as α-2,6 sialic acid-containing N-glycans.
+The positive control and marker show binding as expected, as well as α-2,6 sialic acid-containing N-glycans.
 There is generally stronger binding to Neu5Gc than Neu5Ac sialylated N-glycans.